 Points to Emphasize

-Answering an interview question like “What did you like most about your last job?” can be easy if you’re prepared.
+Answering this interview question can be easy if you're prepared.
 A number of the below points have been touched on already; all of them bear repeating.

 - Steer your answer towards some of the attributes that your prospective company shares with your previous position.